surifirstpin/biplus_documentation/docs/New Website.md

 #### White Labeling

-Bi+ application is integrated into current software very easily and allows you to re-brand there dashboards reports as desired.
+Our application is integrated into current software very easily and allows you to re-brand the reports as per yo desired.

 ## We Provide High Quality Data Analytics and rapid Insights across all Domains